 Once you're in the app section, select a photo sharing service app, like Flickr, Shutterfly, Google Photos or SmugMug.
 Roku has a whole channel devoted to photo apps.
 After logging in, you can choose to view your photos—individually or in a slideshow—or photos that others are sharing across the web.

 For videos you can use YouTube.
 Don't want strangers viewing your videos?
 You can always choose to make them private when you upload them.

 2. Connect your smartphone via HDMI.

 If you purchased a high-end Android phone within the last few years, your phone may have a micro HDMI out port or a USB-C port.
 In that case, seeing your photos is a simple matter of connecting your phone to your TV with a micro-HDMI-to-HDMI cable or USB-C to HDMI cable.
-For a basic micro-HDMI-to-HDMI cable cable, we like the one from BlueRigger ($6.99 on Amazon).
-For phones with USB-C ports, we like the one from Choetech ($26.99 on Amazon).
+For a basic micro-HDMI-to-HDMI cable cable, we like the one from BlueRigger ($8.99, check price on Amazon).
+For phones with USB-C ports, we like the one from Choetech ($16.99, check price on Amazon).
 Check with your phone manufacturer to see if your smartphone supports micro HDMI.

 3. Connect your smartphone or tablet wirelessly.